Pyrotheum1702/Web-Development-Self-Taught-Document/12-data-structure-and-algorithms/README.md

 1. Array
 2. Linked List
 3. Stack
+4. Queue
-4. # Arrays
+5. # Arrays
-5. Lesson Content:
+6. Lesson Content:
   - Array
   - Array in Python
-6. What i learned:
+7. What i learned:
 - An array is a collection of items stored at contiguous memory locations.
 - List and Array are similar.
 However user can not constraint the type of elements stored in a list.
 - Array can be handled in Python by a module named `array`.
 They can be useful when we have to manipulate only a specific data type values.